Book Cover Size: Picking the Right Dimensions for your Book Cover

 - Illustrated books – 2,800 x 3,920 (1.4:1 aspect ratio) or 3,000 x 3,600 (1.2:1 aspect ratio)

 - Audiobooks – 3,200 x 3,200 (1:1 aspect ratio)

 Terms Related to Cover Size & Design

 As a writer, you might be more inclined about perfecting the content inside than the outside.
-The aspects of cover design, ratio, and dimensions of the cover might be entirely new to you but it is crucial when it comes to publishing your book.
+The cover design, ratio, and dimensions of the cover might be entirely new to y.
+Still, it is crucial to publishing your book.

 If you are a first-time author looking to self-publish your book, it is essential to understand the terms related to cover design to understand the process better.
 Even if you are hiring a professional designer or doing it on your own, better to be aware of the requirements and terms associated with design.